Blog Diets After Holiday Detox: 15 Things To Do After Overindulging

 5. Consider Intermittent Fasting

-Intermittent fasting is a time-restricted eating pattern where you fast for a certain period of time, and then have a window of eating time.
-In the first few weeks of intermittent fasting, your body starts producing new enzymes as it adapts to fat as fuel instead of sugar from foods.
+Intermittent fasting is a time-restricted eating pattern where you fast for a certain period of time and then have a window of eating time.
+During the first few weeks of intermittent fasting, your body starts to produce new enzymes as it adapts to fat as fuel instead of sugar from foods.

 See also